21 Battle Rope HIIT Exercises

 Once you have performed 6 waves between your two arms perform 6 mountain climbers.

-Workout 2- Battle ropes HIIT Workout for the Full body
+Workout 2- Battle ropes HIIT Full Body Workout With 5 Battle Rope Exercises

 In this battle rope workout, we are going to use the HIIT principles.
 HIIT stands for high intensity interval training.